 Living in a high fire danger area along the San Andreas fault, it is wise for all Mountain Community residents to register for ReadyKern!
 Once you register, no matter where you are, you will be notified with an emergency alert about wildfires, earthquakes, severe weather or other emergencies occurring near your home.

 The ReadyKern Reverse 911 system will communicate with Kern County residents and businesses within minutes of a danger threatening your home or work.

 A message advising residents in the Mountain Communities will be sent directly to your home or work, email, land line or cell phone.
 The system will continue trying to contact you until it receives a confirmation from you.
 To register for the reverse 911 system online, go to the ReadyKern website .
 If you do not have web access, dial 211 to ask to be registered in ReadyKern.
 It’s a free service and all contact information is kept strictly confidential.

 How it works

 Follow the instructions and provide your contact information.
-By doing this, no matter if you’re at home or work, you will be notified of any emergency situation occurring in Kern County.
-If you registered several communication devices (such as cell phones, home phone and email) ReadyKern will continue to cycle through each communication device until the message is delivered and confirmed by the recipient.
-To confirm a message, you must listen to the entire message and then press 1.
+No matter where you are when danger strikes, you will be notified of emergency situations occurring near your home.
+If you register several communication devices, ReadyKern will continue to cycle through each device until the message is delivered and confirmed by the recipient.
+To confirm a message, you listen to the entire message—and then press 1.

 Have an opinion on this matter?
 We'd like to hear from you.